-- Kore wa Zombie desu ka?
-(Is This a Zombie?) has every episode title answer that question.
+- Is This A Zombie? has every episode title answer that question.
 Such as "No, I'm a Vampire Ninja", etc.

-- The full title of every one of Alan Moore's D.R. & Quinch stories for 2000 AD followed this trend with such tales as "D.R. & Quinch Have Fun On Earth," "D.R. & Quinch Get Drafted," "D.R. & Quinch Go To Hollywood," etc.
+- The full title of every one of Alan Moore's D.R. & Quinch stories for 2000 AD follows this trend with such tales as "D.R. & Quinch Have Fun on Earth", "D.R. & Quinch Get Drafted", "D.R. & Quinch Go to Hollywood", etc.

 - Shows up in many Do-It-Yourself book series, like:

 - ...
 For Dummies (which actually goes the other way)

 - Which later joined forces as The Complete Idoit's Guide for Dumies (sic.)

 - Also fairly common in children's book series.
 For example, The Berenstain Bears, which have title like The Barenstein Bears Count their Blessings or ...and Too Much TV.

 - The quintessential series in France that fits the trope is Martine.

 - The Hitchhiker's Guide To... was a series of travel books for those relying on the transport of strangers.
 While seeing Europe this way, Douglas Adams imagined extending the book a very long way out.

 - Similarly, So You Want To Be A Wizard (and the in-universe book of the same name) takes its title from the So You Want To Be A... series of career guides.